sci-oer/java-resource/README.md

 ### How to configure custom wiki content

 Any built in content to be included in the wiki must be added manually.
-Unfortuantly there is not currently an easy mechanism to automaticly load markdown files from a directory into the wiki.
+Unfortunately there is not currently an easy mechanism to automatically load markdown files from a directory into the wiki.

-To Load custom content into the container the following proccess is suggested:
+To Load custom content into the container the following process is suggested:

 1. Start the container _with_ the volume mount `docker run -it --rm -v "$(pwd)/course:/course" judi:latest`
 2. Go to http://localhost:3000 and create all of the desired wiki pages and configurations